amirmasp/ECE513_cookie/README.md

 # ECE513_cookie

 v2
-using <span> and <div> tags to give styling needed for futuree CSS
+using span and div tags to give styling needed for futuree CSS

-Add <div>, <span>, and other HTML tags to organize web page for styling
+Add div, span, and other HTML tags to organize web page for styling
 Add id's or classes to enable styling to be applied to the components needed Add special characters (entities) for:
  - Degrees (°) symbol